 Chapter IV.
 The Board

-Art 6 The board shall consist of 9 members.
-Two board members shall be elected through randomization from members of the association.
+Art 6 The board shall consist of 7 members, each a member of Alda.
+If requested at AGM by at least 20 members, two additional members are added to the board, each selected at random from Alda’s members, but if not requested, the random selection does not occur.
 Members can opt out of the randomization process beforehand.
 The newly elected board shall perform the randomization after the AGM.
 Randomization shall be used to even out any gender imbalance in the board if necessary.
-Seven members of the board are elected from the association members.
 Board members are the spokespeople of the association and responsible for its operation.
 The board shall be elected in writing.
 The board members are elected from the members of Alda and the board divides tasks between the board members.
 If five or more board members resign between AGMs a general meeting shall be called where there is an election for the same number of board members as the number of board members that have resigned.
 The exception is that this is not necessary if there are 30 days or less until it’s possible to announce the next AGM.

 Art 7 Board meetings shall be held as often as is deemed necessary.
 The board is bound by the charters of either the AGM or the general meetings, depending on the situation.
 Any board member who is present has the authority to refer the decisions of the board meeting to a general meeting, when he thinks the decision is in violation of the charters of the society.
 Then the decision will not come into force until after it’s been approved in a general meeting, and if it’s not approved it expires.
 A general meeting shall be held within two weeks.
 A board meeting shall be announced with at least a two-day notice.
 If two or more board members request it a board meeting shall be called.
 The same applies if five or more members request a board meeting.
 Members can also insist that a certain issue will be discussed during a board meeting.
 All board meetings will be open to all members and all members shall have the freedom to speak and to come with a proposal at board meetings.
 During board meetings all present members can vote, and a simple majority dictates the outcome.
 The board shall also make sure a record is kept of the board meetings that tells of all proceedings during the meeting.
 Members have the right to read the record of board meetings.